box/box-ios-sdk/docs/usage/legal-holds.md

 To retrieve legal hold policy assignments, call [`client.legalHolds.listPolicyAssignments(policyId: String, assignToType: String?, assignToId: String?, marker: String?, limit: String?, fields: [String]?)`][get-policy-assignments] with the ID of a policy.
-This method will return an iterator object in the completion that you can use to retrieve policies assignments for a policy.
+This method will return an iterator object in the completion, which is used to retrieve policy assignments for a policy.

 ```swift
 client.legalHolds.listPolicyAssignments(policyId: "1234") { results in